 Overview

 Prop 65 was a ballot initiative enacted by California voters in 1986.
-Prop 65 requires warning labels on products containing chemicals listed as known to cause cancer, birth defects or reproductive harm.
-There are over 800 chemicals currently on the list.
-Prop 65 doesn't stop anyone from selling their products no matter what chemicals they contain—it is simply a law that requires consumer warning labels under certain circumstances.
+It requires warning labels on products containing chemicals listed as known to cause cancer, birth defects, or reproductive harm.
+Over 1,000 chemicals are currently on the list.
+Prop 65 doesn't stop anyone from selling their products, no matter what chemicals they contain—it is simply a law that requires consumer warning labels under certain circumstances.

 Businesses with 10 employees or more that do business in California must comply with Prop 65.
-The warning requirement applies to any business in the chain of distribution, including manufacturers, distributors and retailers, including out-of-state companies selling product in California.
+The warning requirement applies to any business in the chain of distribution, including manufacturers, distributors, retailers, and out-of-state companies selling products in California.

 Under the law, fines can run up to $2,500 per day per violation.
-For many faced with Prop 65 cases, known as “headhunter” suits, it can feel like a shakedown because Prop 65 lawsuits are expensive to fight, and defendants often settle quickly to avoid the high cost of litigation.
-Many times, it is questionable as to whether there has been a violation of the law since there may be limited consumer exposure to the specific chemical.
+For many, facing Prop 65 cases, known as “headhunter” suits, can feel like a shakedown because Prop 65 lawsuits are expensive to fight, and defendants often settle quickly to avoid the high cost of litigation.
+Many times, it is questionable whether there has been a violation of the law since there may be limited consumer exposure to the specific chemical.

-There are two chemicals that are frequent Prop 65 targets for the specialty auto aftermarket: lead in brass parts and DEHP.
-DEHP is a phthalate used in the production of polyvinyl chloride (PVC) and plastics to make them softer, more flexible and durable.
-Phthalates are used in a variety of products from pipes to plastic wraps, artificial leather, electrical wire insulation and adhesives.
+Two chemicals are frequent Prop 65 targets for the specialty auto aftermarket: lead in brass parts and DEHP.
+DEHP is a phthalate used to make polyvinyl chloride (PVC) and plastics softer, more flexible and more durable.
+Phthalates are also used in a variety of products, from pipes to plastic wraps, artificial leather, electrical wire insulation, and adhesives.

 Proposition 65 is a complex statutory and regulatory scheme.
-Every case is different and compliance will depend on the nature of the product and chemical at issue, how the product is sold, and many other factors.
-The recommendations included in this article are not to be construed as legal advice, and you may need the advice of counsel to determine what you must do to comply with the law.
+Every case is different, and compliance will depend on the nature of the product and chemical at issue, how the product is sold, and many other factors.
+The recommendations included on this page are not to be construed as legal advice, and you may need the advice of counsel to determine what you must do to comply with the law.

 Do I Need To Label My Product?